• Skip to main content

 In Summary

-I run into a lot of people who need more practice and less training.
+I run into many people who need more practice and less training.

 If you fall within this category, think twice about filling your calendar with classes for the rest of the year.